-Distribution: East of the Cascades in Washington; Washington south to Oregon, east to Montana.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington to Oregon, east to Montana.

 Habitat: Open or often wooded, sometimes in rocky places, from the foothills to moderate elevations in the mountains.